 The Queensland Waste to Biofutures (W2B) Fund provides $5 million in 2019 to support the development of waste to biofutures projects in Queensland.
-The fund provides targeted grants for pilot and demonstration or commercially scalable projects in Queensland that use conventional waste streams or biomass to produce bioenergy, biofuels and high-value bioproducts.
+The fund is aligned with the Advance Queensland Biofutures 10-Year Roadmap and Action Plan ( 1.2 MB), and provides targeted grants for pilot and demonstration or commercially scalable projects in Queensland that use conventional waste streams or biomass to produce bioenergy, biofuels and high-value bioproducts.

 Two funding pathways, one objective

 Dollar-for-dollar grants of between $50,000 and $1 million are available towards eligible project costs under two funding pathways.